peka01/helpdoc/ntr-test/docs/en/troubleshooting.md

    - Ask the administrator to check your balance
    - They can see the actual value in the platform

-### "Unable to register for training"
+### "It is not possible to register for training"

 **Symptoms:** The "Register" button does not work or gives an error message.

 **Possible causes:**
-- The training is full
+- The training is fully subscribed
 - The training has already started
 - You are already registered
 - Error on the platform